Diullei/TS-StyleCop/README.md

 class Class3 { }
 ```

-2. Executing TS_StypeCop to this file:
+2. Executing *TS-StypeCop* to this file:

         tscop test.ts